vega/compassql/README.md

 For example, `test/constraint/` test files inside `src/constraint/`.
 - `typings/` - TypeScript typing declaration for dependencies.
 Some of them are downloaded from the TypeStrong community.

+## Pro-Tip

+- When you add a new source file to the project, don't forget to the file to `files` in `tsconfig.json`.